Jessica Pegula: 2019: WTA 250 title, top 100

-2020: Auckland Open final
+2020: WTA 250 final

 Pegula started her 2020 tennis season at the Auckland Open where she defeated CiCi Bellis in the first round.
 She followed this up with two more straight-set victories over Tamara Zidanšek and Alizé Cornet to reach the semifinals.
 There she beat Caroline Wozniacki in three sets to advance to her third Tour singles final.
 Facing off against 23-time Grand Slam singles winner Serena Williams for the first time, Pegula lost in straight sets.
 She then competed at the Australian Open for the first time, where she was defeated by another American, Taylor Townsend, in straight sets in the first round.

 Pegula's next big triumph came at the Cincinnati Open, a Premier 5 tournament.
 Having already beaten two Russians to qualify for the main draw, she opened her campaign with a straight-sets win over American Jennifer Brady followed by a win over another fellow American, 2019 French Open semifinalist Amanda Anisimova.
 She then caused a huge upset by defeating fifth seed and world No. 11, Aryna Sabalenka, in the third round, thus advancing to her first quarterfinal at any WTA Premier level event.
 Her run came to an end with a straight-sets loss to 14th seed Elise Mertens.

 At the US Open, Pegula recovered from a set down to record her first Grand Slam main-draw win since the 2015 US Open, defeating Marie Bouzková in a third-set tiebreak.
 She then beat Kirsten Flipkens to advance to the third round of a Grand Slam event for the first time, where she lost to sixth seed and former world No. 2, Petra Kvitová.